A Rebel in Time: Plot

+McCulloch is killed during the struggle in the past and Harmon successfully prevents his plans of revitalising the Confederacy.
+He uses McCulloch's fortune to fund the First Regiment of Massachusetts Coloured Volunteers, which went on to fight nobly in the civil war.

+When a colleague from the future is sent back in time to retrieve him, he determines that they are from different realities as she was from a future affected by his actions in the past, indicating that history had changed.
+He declines to desert his regiment, thanks her, but is content to stay in the past fighting for a better future.

 Reception

 Greg Costikyan reviewed A Rebel in Time in Ares Magazine #14 and commented that "A Rebel in Time is an old-fashioned adventure story of the time-travel genre, something which, I trust, will appeal to those interested in history as well as science fiction."